 So, how can we deal with this condition?
 Here are four helpful tips to combat oral Candida in children.

-As we’ve seen, Candida is a microorganism that naturally lives on our children’s bodies without causing discomfort, so it is neither possible nor necessary to eliminate it completely.
-However, it is important to pay close attention to the cleanliness of anything that comes into contact with your child’s mouth, to prevent creating an environment that encourages its growth.
-It can be very helpful to frequently sterilize pacifiers and bottle nipples, choosing materials like silicone that are less prone to microbial buildup and can better withstand high temperatures.
-The same care should be applied to toys.
+As we have already seen, Candida is a microorganism that naturally lives on our children’s bodies without causing harm, so it is neither possible nor necessary to eliminate it entirely.
+It is however advisable to pay particular attention to the cleanliness of everything that comes into contact with our children’s mouths, in order to avoid creating fertile ground for its proliferation.
+It can therefore be very useful to sterilise dummies and bottle teats frequently, favouring materials such as silicone, which are less susceptible to microbial attack and better able to withstand high temperatures.
+The same treatment should be applied to toys.

-For older children who have already completed weaning, diet can play an important role in combating oral Candida.
-Like many harmful microorganisms, the one responsible for thrush thrives on sugar.
-Teach your children to favor healthy, low-sugar foods: it’s best to limit snacks, cookies, chocolate, and candy, and pay special attention to fruit – particularly grapes, figs, and bananas, which are very sweet!
+In older children who have already completed weaning, diet can provide concrete help in combating oral candidiasis.
+Like many harmful microorganisms, the one responsible for oral thrush also has a particularly strong “sweet tooth”.
+Let us teach our children to favour healthy, low-sugar foods: it is therefore best to keep consumption of snacks, biscuits, chocolate, and sweets to a minimum, and to keep a watchful eye on fruit intake — paying particular attention to grapes, figs, and bananas, which are very high in sugar!

 Medical Treatment